NC State Extension Publications

 Cultural practices are very important for establishing a vigorous, full corn stand.
 Stand establishment can greatly influence pest populations as well as crop competitiveness and tolerance to pest feeding.
 In fields where pests are historically abundant, do not plant organic corn if suitable, effective, and economical pest management options are not available.

-Crop rotation
+Crop Rotation

-Cover crops
+Cover Crops

 Tillage

-Crop maturity
+Crop Maturity

 In corn, timely maturity of the crop almost always reduces insect damage.
-Certain pest insects and pathogens (for example, late-season corn borers and fall armyworms) reach high densities in late July and August and may severely infest late-maturing corn.
+Certain pest insects and pathogens (for example, fall armyworms) reach high densities in late July and August and may severely infest late-maturing corn.
 Timely planting and avoidance of late-maturing hybrids (over 120 days) will reduce the level of pests attracted to the crop in late-season and prevent yield loss.
 When planted early, hybrids that mature in 112 days or less will usually avoid late-season caterpillar attack.

 Rapid germination, early vigor, strong ear shanks, tight husks, resistance to stalk rots and other pests, strong stalks, and uniform performance over a wide population range are factors influenced by genetics that may reduce losses to insects.